-There are certain fundamental problems associated with the original form of gang scheduling.
-The first problem is initial allocation of resources to new arrivals to balance the workload across the processors.
-Various methods of memory allocation, such as first fit, best fit and buddy, can be used for processor and time slot allocation for parallel processing.
-However, study [4] shows that the buddy system approach performs best if two adjacent time slots are allowed to be unified into a single one for the same job during the computation (a kind of running jobs in multiple time slots).
+methods of memory allocation, such as first fit, best fit and buddy, can be used for processor and time slot allocation for parallel processing.
+However, study [4] shows that the buddy system approach performs best if jobs are allowed to run in multiple time slots and two time slots can be unified into a single one when possible during the computation.
 A famous method for implementing the buddy system and also taking the workload balance into consideration is the distributed hierarchical control, or DHC for parallel processing [5].

 System workload changes in a random manner during the computation due to job arrivals and departures.
-There is a need for effective methods to reallocate resources to balance the workload and to enhance the system utilisation.
 One important issue is how freed processors due to job termination in one time slot could be effectively reallocated to existing jobs running in other time slots if there are no new jobs on arrival.
-One possible solution is to allow jobs to run in multiple time slots whenever possible [4, 13].
+A possible solution is to allow jobs to run in multiple time slots whenever possible [4], [13].
 However, our study [16] shows that simply running jobs in multiple time slots may not be able to enhance the system performance.
 This is because long jobs stay in the system longer and thus are more likely to run in multiple time slots.
-In consequence the performance of short jobs may be degraded as they can only obtain a small amount of CPU time in each scheduling round.
-Job should be allowed to run in multiple time slots.
-However, special care has to be taken to prevent the above situation from happening.
-An effective way of achieving this is to minimise whenever possible the total number of time slots in each scheduling round, while allowing jobs to run in multiple time slots [16].
+In consequence, the performance of short jobs may be degraded as they can only obtain a small amount of CPU time in each scheduling round.
+Jobs should be allowed to run in multiple time slots; however, special care has to be taken to prevent the above situation from happening.

-Another method which can effectively handle both initial allocation and reallocation during the computation is job repacking [16].
+Another method which can effectively handle both initial allocation and reallocation during the computation is job re-packing [16].
 For initial allocation this method is similar to DHC method, but enhanced by using a simplified procedure to balance the workload across the processors.
-A big advantage of this method is that the order of job execution in the system is allowed to change during computation so that processors in the system can be utilised more efficiently.
-With job re-packing we are able to simplify the search procedure for available processors, to balance the workload across the processors and to quickly determine when a job can run in multiple time slots and when a time slot can be eliminated to minimise the number of time slots in each scheduling round.
-Experimental results show that, using job re-packing, both processor unilisation and job performance can be greatly enhanced [16].
+A big advantage of this method is that the order of job execution on each processor is allowed to change during computation so that wasted small idle times of neighboring processors can be combined into the same time slot and then reallocated to new and/or existing jobs.
+With job re-packing we are able to simplify the search procedure for available processors, to balance the workload across the processors and to quickly determine when a job can run in multiple time slots and when a time slot can be eliminated to minimize the number of time slots in each scheduling round.
+Experimental results show that using job re-packing, both processor utilization and job performance can be greatly enhanced [16].

 The computing power of a given system is limited.
 If many jobs time-share the same set of processors, each job can only obtain a very small portion of processor time and no job can complete quickly.
 Thus the number of time slots in a scheduling round should be limited.
 However, the system may work just like a FCFS queuing system if we simply limit the number of time slots in each scheduling round.
-The question is if the performance can be enhanced by combining gang scheduling with good space sharing strategies.
+The question is whether the performance can be enhanced by combining gang scheduling with good space sharing strategies.
 The experimental results presented in [14] show that by adopting the backfilling technique the performance of gang scheduling can indeed be improved when the number of time slots is limited.